caproto/caproto/doc/source/iocs.rst

 Type ``python3 -m caproto.ioc_examples.simple -h`` for more options.

-.. currentmodule:: caproto.server.server

 PVGroup
 =======

-The `PVGroup` is a container for ``pvproperty`` instances which determine how to represent the group's contents as EPICS process variables (PVs).
+The :class:`~.server.PVGroup` is a container for ``pvproperty`` instances which determine how to represent the group's contents as EPICS process variables (PVs).

 You are expected to subclass from ``PVGroup`` to implement your own IOCs.